 In his words, “one of my favorite things to do is to work on very old pieces of furniture.
 I like to try to save the original wood and finishes as much as possible.
 When necessary, I attempt to reproduce and repair any damaged or missing pieces in a manner as close to how they were originally done as possible.”

 Sarah Robison is Senior Conservator in Trefler’s Decorative Arts & Books Department.
-She has been with Trefler’s for over 26 years and specializes in a wide variety of materials, including porcelain, ceramic, glass, marble, frames, bound materials and books.
+She has been with Trefler’s since 1994, and specializes in a wide variety of materials, including porcelain, ceramic, glass, marble, frames, bound materials and books.

 Raised in a craft oriented family, Sarah began developing hand skills and structural ability from an early age.
 Her formal training includes a Bachelor’s in Studio Art, as well as a two year program in Bookbinding and Book Conservation at the North Bennet Street school in Boston.